ktd2001/ktd2001.github.io/about.md

   </figcaption>
 </figure>

-##
+# #
-In my spare time, I enjoy spending time with family, rollerskating, and traveling.
+In my spare time, I enjoy spending time with family (including the fury ones), rollerskating, and traveling.

 ## Setup
-ktd2001.github.io is hosted by Github Pages and was created using Jekyll Minimal Mistakes.
+My blog is hosted by Github Pages and was created using Jekyll Minimal Mistakes.
 The author Michael Rose provides great [documentation](https://mmistakes.github.io/minimal-mistakes/) about setup for this template.

 ## Contact Me